Your October Horoscope Is Here — You'll Need To Remember To Breathe

 Pisces Sun & Rising:

 Pisces, with Venus entering your opposite sign of Virgo this eclipse month, you’re likely to undergo your share of changes in your partnerships, so it’s best to not get too attached to a certain outcome.
-Instead, use Pluto’s shift direct in Capricorn on the 10th October to connect with friends and community-members who can help you re-imagine what your most ideal lifestyle can feel like.
-Chances are, you’re not the only one who’s been dreaming of a better, more wholesome world, and with Saturn retrograde in your sign until the 4th November, you have the power to tap into the unseen to bring that world to life this eclipse month.
+Instead, use Pluto’s shift direct in Capricorn on October 10th to connect with friends and community-members who can help you re-imagine what your most ideal lifestyle can feel like.
+Chances are, you’re not the only one who’s been dreaming of a better, more wholesome world, and with Saturn retrograde in your sign until November 4th, you have the power to tap into the unseen to bring that world to life this eclipse month.

-Once the Libra New Moon Solar Eclipse strikes on the 14th October, your sector of depth, merging, and outside resources is accentuated, and your ability to understand people’s true motives is also magnified.
+Once the Libra New Moon Solar Eclipse strikes on October 14th, your sector of depth, merging, and outside resources is accentuated, and your ability to understand people’s true motives is also magnified.
 If anyone in your social circle previously doubted or underestimated you, these next six months will blow them away — you’ll tap into your resources and bring past dreams to life, largely due to the momentum garnered by this eclipse.

 Two weeks later, the Taurus Full Moon Lunar Eclipse on the 28th directs your attention to the way you communicate, create, and connect with people.
 You may need to set a firm boundary if you’ve felt taken advantage of creatively or emotionally, and the combination of the lunar eclipse in Taurus and your ruler Jupiter in Taurus will help you do so with sternness, yet also with love.